droe-lang/droe-lang.github.io/src/guide/quick-start.md

 // String concatenation
 set greeting to "Hello, " + programmer_name + "!"
 display greeting
-display "Welcome to the world of Roelang development! 🚀"
+display "Welcome to the world of Roe development! 🚀"

 display ""
 display "=== Collections Demo ==="

 // Arrays (lists)
-set programming_languages which are list of text to ["Python", "JavaScript", "Roelang"] set project_scores which are list of int to [85, 92, 78, 95]
+set programming_languages which are list of text to ["Python", "JavaScript", "Roe"] set project_scores which are list of int to [85, 92, 78, 95]

 display "Languages I know:"